 The most lucrative retirement accounts are those that are available through your employer.
 Most often, this is in the form of a 401(k).
 (And in case you're wondering, the name comes from the section of the Internal Revenue Code that contains the applicable rules.
 Also worth noting is that educators use 403(b) accounts instead.)
 There are a number of advantages to these accounts.

 One of the best parts is that it's a snap to invest in a 401(k) as contributions are made through automatic payroll deductions.
 (After a while, you won't even miss the money!)
 Another advantage is that the contributions are made with pre-tax dollars.
 Not only that, but money invested in a 401(k) is able to grow on a tax-deferred basis.
 In addition, many employers will match at least a portion of your contributions.

 The employer match is a very important employee benefit.
 Companies that I've worked at have matched some percentage of up to 6% of my gross income.
 The match has ranged from 50% to 100% of my eligible contributions.
 Sometimes I find that the best way to really understand the advantages of opportunities like this is to work through some numbers.
 I'll do the calculations, so all you need to do is sit back and follow along.

 To make everything work and easier to follow, I'll ignore deductions and exemptions from income.
 I also won't consider state taxes as the rules can vary from state to state.

-As a base-line for comparison, here's our hypothetical $50,000 income individual -- we'll call her Kristin -- with a 28% tax rate:
+As a baseline for comparison, here's our hypothetical $50,000 income individual -- we'll call her Nelly No-Save -- with a 28% tax rate: